flextype/docs.flextype.org/site/entries/en/getting-started/configuration/entry.md

 <div class="file-header"><i class="far fa-file-alt"></i> /site/config/settings.yaml</div>
 ```
-# Set the timezone to be used on the website.
+# Set the timezone to be used on the project.
 # For a list of valid timezone settings, see:
 # http://php.net/manual/en/timezones.php
 timezone: UTC